julowe/st-johns/kumulipo-interlinear-chant6.md

 Which fills the faint-hearted with awe,
 Line 0542: Holi [a]na, ho‘omaka, ho‘omakamaka ka ‘ai
 It sprouts, the first blades appear, the food is ready] [?]
-But brings such ones to claim friendship. p.
-21
+But brings such ones to claim friendship.
 Line 0543: Ka ‘ai ana ka pi‘ipi‘i wai
 Food grown by the water courses
 Those are beings who eat by gushing waters,